Omaha & Neighbors

 Nebraska Furniture Mart has been a survivor, and changed with the times.
 Besides household furniture and carpeting, they have expanded to cover the major home appliances from kitchen, entertainment, business, and computers.
 Also, because of their immense size, you can usually get a better bargain than at the competition, especially if your purchase is a sizable one.

 Omaha has some wonderful shopping centers.
 The Crossroads, Regency Court, Westroads, and the Oak View Mall keep up to date with constant renovations to maintain competition status for Omaha's dollar carriers.
-Just south in Bellevue is the Southroads Mall.
 Council Bluffs has the Mall of the Bluffs.
 In addition to the malls are lots of strip malls, such as One Pacific Place, Rockbrook Shopping Center, Montclair Shopping Center, and Countryside Village Shopping Center.
-A favorite of tourists and locals alike, the Omaha Old Market area (near 10th and Howard) has lots of shops to choose from such as Images of Nature, Overland Sheepskin Company, Tannenbaum Christmas Store, and The Nebraska Clothing Store.
+A favorite of tourists and locals alike, the Omaha Old Market area (near 10th and Howard) has lots of shops to choose from such as Images of Nature, Overland Sheepskin Company, and Tannenbaum Christmas Store.
 The entire area is not to be missed; it is Omaha's oldest part of town preserved with the unique shops that can't be found anywhere else.
 It has a great Farmer's Market during summer months.
-The Old Market also has several restaurants, all unique, some very upscale such as Indian Oven, Omaha Prime, V. Mertz, and Vivace.
+The Old Market also has several restaurants, all unique, some very upscale such as Le Bouillon, Omaha Prime, and V. Mertz.
 The Old Market also has great pubs and taverns, and the best brewery, most serving great food too, so when in Omaha, visit the Old Market and have yourself a "Farquar" time.

 Just west of Omaha on I-80 is one of the larger outlet malls near the Ashland exit.
 If you have money to spend, Omaha has lots of places that you can exchange it for something you will always cherish.
 See the Shopping links for maps.